marioortizmanero/speedbumpapp.com/content/en/blog/opal-bought-by-meta/index.md

   </div>
 </p>

 Screen time apps are no stranger to Venture Capital, with [Opal having raised $4.3 million in 2021](https://techcrunch.com/2021/01/26/opal-raises-4-3-million-for-its-digital-wellbeing-assistant-for-iphone/).
-The Clearspace app also [went through the YC Combinator startup program](https://www.ycombinator.com/companies/clearspace), granting them $500k. <!--Apps without external funding like ScreenZen or SpeedBump might be the safest choice.-->
+The Clearspace app also [went through the YC Combinator startup program](https://www.ycombinator.com/companies/clearspace), granting them $500k. <!--Apps without external funding like ScreenZen or SpeedBump might end up as the safest choice.-->

 With the growing popularity of such apps, what's yet to be known is how big tech will react.
 As the saying goes, "if you can't beat them, join them"?